BioContainers/specs/README.md

 3. Developing containers
 -----------------------

 ### 3.1.
-How to build a BioContainer's container
+How to build BioContainer's

-There are two different ways to run a container.
+There are two different ways to build a container.

 * Go to the GitHub repository with the recipe of the software you want, clone it, and build it yourself on your machine.
 * Use the docker daemon to search for a ready-to-use version of the containerized software you want.